softworkz/emby-wiki/Item-Information.md

 If an item does not have it's own art, backdrop or logo, these properties will contain information about parent items with those images in order to allow inheritance.

+### PartCount
+For multi-file videos this will indicate the number of parts.

 ### People
 These are the people involved in the item.
 Each person has Name, Role, Type and PrimaryImageTag properties.